hwacha/hwacha.github.io/content/posts/some-nifty-macos-terminal-commands.md

 ---

 That's all I've got for now.
 Check out [this reference](https://ss64.com/mac/) for other available MacOS commands.
-This index is where I found out about a lot of these commands.
+This index is where I found out about the ones I shared with you.